Source: Giants going back to Eli as starting QB

 Manning was emotional after declining the Giants' original plan to start against the Raiders to keep his streak alive before giving way to Smith.

+"You know, I appreciated it.
+He was trying to do me a favor, but it's just not the way I could go into a game, knowing I'm going to be pulled out.
+I appreciated them giving me that option, but I think he understood when I said I can't do it that way."

 Manning has completed 63 percent of his passes this season for 2,411 yards.
-He has 14 touchdown passes with seven interceptions in 11 games.
+He has 14 touchdown passes and 7 interceptions in 11 games.